michelestofella/morris/README.md

 All the scripts are written in **python**.

-## Algorithms needed to perform bifurcation analysis
+## Bifurcation Analysis

-In dynamical systems, a bifurcation occurs when a small smooth change made to the parameter values (the bifurcation parameters) of a system causes a sudden “qualitative” or topological change in its behaviour.
-For detailed information about bifurcation theory, look at [wikipedia](https://en.wikipedia.org/wiki/Bifurcation_theory).
+In dynamical systems, a bifurcation occurs when a small smooth change made to a parameter (the bifurcation parameter) of a system causes a sudden “qualitative” or topological change in its behaviour.
+For further information about bifurcation theory, look at [wikipedia](https://en.wikipedia.org/wiki/Bifurcation_theory).

-In order to properly perform bifurcation analysis, we need to implement the **Newton algorithm** to find the zeros of a function and an algorithm that integrates differential equations: in this case, the 4th order **Runge Kutta algortihm** was implemented.
+In order to properly perform bifurcation analysis, we need an algorithm to find the zeros of a function and an algorithm that integrates differential equations: in this case the **Newton algorithm** the 4th order **Runge Kutta algorithm** are implemented from scratch.
 The repository can be thus divided into three parts:
 1) Implementation of the Newton algorithm (folder `newton`)
 2) Implementation of the Runge Kutta algorithm (folder `RungeKutta`)